Everyone has an innate need to be connected to the Earth somehow.

-Hence all the pacing out there with those who are feeling insecure.
+Hence all the pacing and repeating going on out there, that is beyond us, within those who are feeling perpetually (subconsciously) insecure.

 And watch a depressed human golf.
 Notice how differently they walk when they're out and about in those wide open spaces that are filled with Earth's greenery - Greenery that is often perfectly manicured.
 Isn't man-i-cured a perfect word for what's occurring in this specific frame of mind?

 Many aspects of life are becoming too curated and artificial.
 Of course, there's always someone flipping their emotional lid anywhere, anytime, but we don't hear of much violence on the course, other than Happy Gilmore and Bob Barker's "The Price Is Wrong" scuffle (Happy Gilmore, 1996).